Yegres5/hospital-manager/README.md

 In the case of the complex service, cost should be calculated by aggregating prices of the child services and the price of the service itself (__Service:cost__).

-After choosing a service, the administrator could take an upfront payment (__Administrator:recievePaymentForService(serviceId)__).
-As a result administrator will create Service Status and after schedule an appointment with the doctor (__Administrator:scheduleAppointment(cliendId, doctorId)__) that will be given in a list of the available ones (__Administrator:getDoctorsForService__).
+After choosing a service, the administrator could take an upfront clinic.payment (__Administrator:recievePaymentForService(serviceId)__).
+As a result administrator will create Service Status and after clinic.schedule an appointment with the doctor (__Administrator:scheduleAppointment(cliendId, doctorId)__) that will be given in a list of the available ones (__Administrator:getDoctorsForService__).